 To further promote the success of its young residents, Portage Ontario is pleased to announce the launch of a bursary program for youth who have attended the Portage Academy and successfully completed the Portage residential drug rehabilitation program, and met certain educational and life skills criteria.
 The bursary can be used towards a recognised post-secondary education or a recognized trades program.

-The first award was made possible by the generosity of St. John’s Anglican Church in Elora, with a one-time grant of $500 to Theresa who is pursuing a college diploma.
+Thanks to the generosity of St. John’s Anglican Church in Elora, one girl received a one-time grant of $500 for her college diploma.

-The third award, again made possible by the generosity of Desjardins Foundation, went to Brandon, who has been accepted into a three-year apprenticeship program at a college.
-He will receive $500 a year for two years.
+Thanks to the generosity of Desjardins Foundation, one boy who has been accepted into a three-year apprenticeship program at a college, will receive $500 a year for two years.

 Portage thanks its donors for their generosity and wishes its young residents all the best in their future endeavours!